borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 npc element can give a bonus weapon, npc can give some unique stuff though if you talk right to them or smth tip about which weapon is effective against upcoming enemy

+# Aliens

+first in game, alien is thought to be alien.
+Then the big AHA moment is that the alien tech is actually human biotech/nanotech technology gone out of control like the chinese virus.

 # Planned Enemies

 Currently as it stand we would have two different enemy types. a flying stinger and a melee one.
 4 total. the boss and maybe a miniboss are extra.